testit-tms/api-client-python/docs/AutoTestsApi.md

 Update autotest

   Use case    User sets autotest updated parameters values (listed in the example) and runs method execution    System finds the autotest by the identifier    System updates autotest parameters    [Optional] If steps enumeration is set, system creates step items, relates them to autotest              and deletes relations with current steps( if exist)    [Optional] If Setup enumeration is set, system creates setup items and relates them to autotest              and deletes relations with current Setup items (if exist)    [Optional] If teardown enumeration is set, system creates teardown items and relates them to autotest              and deletes relations with current teardown items (if exist)    [Optional] If label enumeration is set, system creates labels and relates them to autotest              and deletes relations with current Labels (if exist)    [Optional] If link enumeration is set, system creates links and relates them to autotest              and deletes relations with current Links (if exist)    System updates autotest and returns no content response

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time